pilichanampe/js-calculator/README.md

 # js-calculator
-Calculator exercise with pure JavaScript
+Calculator exercise with pure JavaScript.
+See the project: https://pilichanampe.github.io/js-calculator/